...there’s no better way to get people emotionally invested in your athletes and entertainers than by sharing their voices and telling their stories.

 Hop on your favorite social media feed and scroll through the posts of a competitor.
 Does the content emotionally connect with you?
 Probably not.

-Reaching an audience is so effortless that digital content creators often find assurance in comparing longitudinal metrics instead of considering how content can make a greater impact to the bottom line.
+Publishing is so effortless that digital content creators often find assurance in comparing today's work to past metrics instead of considering how content can make a greater impact to the bottom line.

 The most important key performance indicator (KPI) for any organization is brand loyalty.
 Not social media impressions or lead conversions.
 Not abandoned shopping carts or email open rates.
 Not unique mobile app users or even [gasp!] revenue.